umlaeute/v4l2loopback/.github/ISSUE_TEMPLATE/bug_report.md

 So, to make the web a better place, we ask you to post *text* rather than *screenshots of text* whenever feasible (pretty much always).

+#### Do some research first

+Please read the documentation carefully: while it is not very long, it does contain some information that might help fixing your problem.
+If you have trouble compiling the kernel module, double-read the 'DEPENDENCIES' section in the README.md.

+Also make sure to check the issue tracker.
+Maybe somebody already reported your problem?
+Maybe they found a workaround that could help you.
+If you found that somebody already reported your problem, it's *much* better to add additional information to that report than opening a new one.
+If your entire problem has been described and there's nothing to add for you, consider voting the issue up (using the :+1: emoji; please avoid posts that only say "me too").

 ### Step 2: Describe your environment

   * `v4l2loopback` version: _____